Thorn-Vouel-Berg Government

-Formation
+Background

 The election of 26 May 1974 turned the Luxembourgish political landscape on its head.
-The CSV, which had been the senior partner in all governments since 1944, went into opposition.
-It lost three Deputies since the previous election, and received 29,9% of the vote, while the Democratic Party emerged the winner of the election, gaining three seats, and receiving 23,3% of the vote.
+The CSV, which had been the senior partner in all governments since 1944, lost three deputies from the previous election, and received 29,9% of the vote, while the Democratic Party emerged as the winner of the election, gaining three seats, and receiving 23,3% of the vote.
 The LSAP managed to limit its losses, losing one seat, despite the splintering off of the Social Democratic Party, which fielded its own candidates and received 5 seats.

-Under Gaston Thorn, the DP and LSAP formed a coalition without the CSV, for the first time since World War II in Luxembourg.
+Under Gaston Thorn, who had served as foreign minister in the outgoing Werner-Schaus II Government, the DP and LSAP now formed a coalition without the CSV, for the first time since World War II.

+The fact that the socialist-liberal coalition was only formed in 1974, though it had already been numerically possible in 1959 or 1968, was attributed by some to a "reformist bloc" pushing the CSV to the right, which had been in the midst of a conservative drift since 1972, when Nic Mosar replaced Jean Dupong as its chairman.

+At the same time, the DP was moving to the left, away from its pro-business position.
+In 1971, Gaston Thorn stated: "The Right is the Establishment, the Left is the confrontation, the revolution.
+If this is the definition of Left and Right, then let it be stated at this Congress, that we are a Left party."

+1972 was a turning point on the way to the coming centre-left coalition.
+The DP's parliamentary group, even while in coalition with the CSV, had swayed the opposition LSAP to its cause on several votes on issues of conscience (cremation and abortion).
+The CSV saw this as sufficient reason to speak of a "left bloc" and provoke a political polarisation that would soon turn against its creators.
+The Luxemburger Wort stated in May 1972: "In the next elections [...] it will have to be seen whether the CSV on its own is strong enough to see off the counter-coalition of the left bloc."

+The DP-LSAP government might be compared to other European socialist-liberal governments of this period such as the SPD-FDP coalitions of 1969-1982 under Willy Brandt and Helmut Schmidt, and the British Lib–Lab pact of 1977-1978 under James Callaghan.

+Reshuffles

 The Thorn cabinet was reshuffled twice during the legislature.
 Raymond Vouel, the Deputy Prime Minister, resigned on 21 July 1976 to become a member of the Commission of the European Communities.
-Jacques F. Poos, the former editor of the Tageblatt, took his place as Minister of Finances.
-On 16 September 1977, after the departure of Marcel Mart for the European Court of Auditors, Josy Barthel joined the government.
+Jacques Poos, the former editor of the Tageblatt, took his place as Minister of Finance.
+On 16 September 1977, after the departure of Marcel Mart for the European Court of Auditors, former Olympian Josy Barthel joined the government.